 In the time since the transition of ownership, the Rodericks have exhibited an inordinate capacity to recruit, lead, and provide a supportive setting in which team members can excel, thus enabling outstanding and innovative clinical care.
 They have additionally embraced creative use of medical technology allowing Healing Motion to meet the increasing challenges associated with a changing health care environment.

 In February of 2020, Healing Motion proudly announced the expansion of their services into a second location.
 Dr. Dane Happeny joined the team in December of 2019 and was instrumental in establishing Healing Motion Corvallis.

-Stephen and Ashlee consider it a tremendous privilege, as did Eileen and Craig, to serve Philomath, Corvallis, Albany, and surrounding areas.
+Stephen and Ashlee consider it a tremendous privilege, as did Eileen and Craig, to serve Philomath, Corvallis, Albany, Salem, and surrounding areas.
 The trust and confidence shown in the Healing Motion team is an enormous source of pride and extremely humbling.